carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 objectives:
 - "Define bias in the context of machine learning"
 - "Understand common types of bias and how and at what stages these may impact model predictions"
-- "Consider a range of bias mitigation strategies"
+- "Consider a range of bias mitigation strategies available to GLAM staff"
 keypoints:
 - "Bias occurs when a dataset is not representative of the population, it is incomplete or skewed."
 - "The presence of bias in the classifications and predictions of machine learning may have far reaching consequences for society, amplifying inequality and unfairness."
 - "There are abundant opportunities for bias to enter ML systems at all stages of the pipeline including when datasets are constructed, when a models learning is refined and reinforced, and when predictions made by a model are interpreted by humans and applied to real world scenarios"
-- "There are a range of strategies available to model builders to help mitigate data bias."
+- "There are a range of strategies available today to help mitigate bias."
 ---
 FIXME